- Updated

 Every year, as the weather cools and people spend more time indoors, flu season begins.
 But what exactly is flu season, and why does it come back every year?

 Influenza, or the flu, is a contagious respiratory illness caused by influenza viruses.
 It can lead to mild to severe illness and, in some cases, serious complications including death.
 People can have fever, cough, sore throat, body aches, and fatigue.
 People can be contagious (i.e., transmit the flu virus to others) even before they know they are sick.
-While most people recover on their own within a week, the flu can be dangerous—especially for children under five, older adults, and people with certain health conditions.
+While most people recover on their own within a week, but the flu can be dangerous—especially for children under five, older adults, and people with certain health conditions.

 Understanding flu season can help you take timely steps to help protect yourself and those around you.